Google Keyword Sandbox:

 I usually title my site map as "site map."

-Sometimes when people optimize their site map it lists above the other pages in their site since it has so many keyword dense text links on it.
+when people optimize their site map it lists above the other pages in

 The site map is not the ideal entry place into a web site.